rahulnshah/grocerygo/README.md

 ## TODO:
 - Be able to send all the items in the ListBox translated into Gujarati.
-- Add a short demo of the GUI interface to this README.
+- Add a short demo of the GUI to this README.

 ## Helpful resources:
 - [Set up 2-Step Verfication on my Google  account](https://towardsdatascience.com/automate-sending-emails-with-gmail-in-python-449cc0c3c317)